Schlaubischlump/Cookbook-Client/Readme.md

 # Cookbook

-This is a Cookbook-Client application to manage your recipes stored in your NextCloud.
+This is a Cookbook-Client application to manage your recipes stored in your NextCloud (Cookbook v6.0 and up).
 For the corresponding NextCloud application see: [nextcloud-cookbook](https://github.com/mrzapp/nextcloud-cookbook).
 This is not a standalone application!
 Without the NextCloud backend this application is useless.

 - [x] View recipes
 - [x] Share a recipe as pdf